Video Screen technology formats:

 Note: Even though Thunderbolt is backward compatible with USB-C right now any USB Type-C device or cable plugged into a Thunderbolt 3 port won't support Thunderbolt full features and speed.
 Also Thunderbolt 3 peripherals plugged into a regular USB Type-C port won't support Thunderbolt features either.

-However the upcoming USB version 4 protocol is slated to support Thunderbolt 3 devices and capabilities, if not full speed.
+However the upcoming USB version 4 protocol is slated to support Thunderbolt 3 devices and capabilities.